 So we quickly elicited the visual submodalities of your representation of the food that you liked too much.
 Then we let go of that, and elicited the submodalities of another food that you found disgusting.
 Then we took your representation of the food you liked too much, and changed the submodalities of that representation – not the content – to the submodalities of the disgusting food, and locked that new version in place.

 It’s a simple process, and there’s a number of features that you need to make it successful.
 We’ll examine these in the next article, Working With Submodalities: Key Success Factors.

 Note: ‘Mapping Across’ is covered in the Practical NLP Podcast Episode 21: Mapping Across Submodalities.
-This episode is no longer available on iTunes, but you can buy it as part of the Practical NLP Podcast Collection Volume 3 which also has episode transcripts.
+This episode is no longer available on Apple Podcasts, but you can buy it as part of the Practical NLP Podcast Collection Volume 3 which also has episode transcripts.